manuelarte/spring-utils/README.md

 #### Example

 Here there is an example of a controller that gets a Document by id.
-The @Exists contrains check whether the id exists before executing the method.
+The @Exists constrains check whether the id exists before executing the method.

 ```java
 @Validated